GuyKeogh/wiki_verify/README.md

 Text that needs to be checked is marked in red, while text that appears to be fine is marked in green.
 If there is no marking that text has not been checked.
 Marked text can be hovered over to see information about the text.

-## Current comparisons
-The following comparisons are made between the Wikipedia article and its citations:
-* Proper nouns, i.e. a specifically named person/place/thing
-* Quotations

-These comparisons work especially well for biographies.

-If these are used in the article but not present in any links or citations in the article, and the citation was properly downloaded, then that text might be spelled differently, uncited, or outright fabricated.

 ## Current limitations
 * This is not definitive.
 It flags things that need double checking to make the fact-checking process easier.
 * This tool does not translate.
-If citations are in a different language to the article the comparison will not work.
+If citations are in a different language to the article the comparison might not work, so valid text might be marked as needing to be checked.

 As this is currently a proof-of-concept tool:
+* It makes direct comparisons.
+If a word is spelled differently between the texts or a quotation has a clarification inside it that's not present in the source text, then it will be flagged as needing to be checked.
-* It doesn't have rate limiting or multithreading
+* It doesn't have rate limiting or multithreading.
 * This currently only automatically extracts the text in raw HTML, and does not handle PDFs, redirects, server-side refusals to deliver text, etc. If an issue is detected, currently only the **standalone** program will ask you to copy-and-paste this text which will otherwise be ignored.
-* Use it on small/medium sized articles only as it downloads and makes comparisons against the plain-HTML every single external link in that article.

 ## requirements.txt
 To download page JSON and HTML, and extract the raw text from these: